hxiufan/Capstone713/README.md

 # Datacleaning python script is uploaded
 # Merged cleaned dataset with the organic click data
 # Coorelation and regression analysis was done on the Studylink dataset
+Added imputation on the cleaning step, using Knearest method to impute the missing data in ranking